-Claremont is required to disclose legal alternatives to unauthorized downloading and illegal file sharing.
+Claremont School of Theology is required to disclose legal alternatives to unauthorized downloading and illegal file sharing.

 Educause maintains a comprehensive list of Legal Sources of Online Downloading, and Association of American Publishers provides a list of Sources for Legally-Available Digital Versions of Textbooks and Other Written Works.
-Claremont encourages its community to make use of these resources.
+Claremont School of Theology encourages its community to make use of these resources.